 An outsourced DPO is a senior data protection expert who manages your entire privacy compliance program: building policies, handling data subject requests, managing vendor risk, supporting enterprise deals, responding to breaches, and engaging with regulators on your behalf.
+This service is variously referred to as external DPO, virtual DPO, fractional DPO, or DPaaS (DPO as a Service).
+All four terms refer to the same service model: a qualified Data Protection Officer provided by an external firm on a retainer basis, rather than a full-time employee.

 Key takeaways

-A DPO has formal legal responsibilities under GDPR including independence, supervisory authority engagement, and data subject contact
+- A DPO has formal legal responsibilities under GDPR including independence, supervisory authority engagement, and data subject contact

-In practice, a good outsourced DPO does far more than the legal minimum: enterprise deal support, vendor management, product privacy reviews, breach response, and board reporting
+- In practice, a good outsourced DPO does far more than the legal minimum: enterprise deal support, vendor management, product privacy reviews, breach response, and board reporting

-An outsourced DPO has the same legal standing as an internal one and is typically significantly less expensive than a full-time hire
+- An outsourced DPO has the same legal standing as an internal one and is typically significantly less expensive than a full-time hire

-Many tech companies between 20 and 300 employees get better value from an outsourced DPO than an internal hire
+- Many tech companies between 20 and 300 employees get better value from an outsourced DPO than an internal hire

 Not sure if you even need a DPO?
 See our guide: Do I Need a DPO?